ex-punctis/ex-punctis.github.io/_posts/2018-11-17-Car-spectrum.md

 {% include two-small-images.html left-img = '/images/2018-11-17/hcv-3d.svg' right-img = '/images/2018-11-17/lab-3d.svg' %}

+It may be easier to explore the data (after standardization) with the following interactive plots generated with the help of [three.js](https://threejs.org/) (webGL support is required to render these plots):

 [Interactive plot in RGB colour space](/images/2018-11-17/rgb-3d-webgl.html)

 [Interactive plot in HCV colour space](/images/2018-11-17/hcv-3d-webgl.html)